aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I cannot help you, for I am just a cookie.
+> 🥠 You will receive a fortune cookie.

-Last update: Thu Jan 16 05:08:37 2025
+Last update: Fri Jan 17 05:08:12 2025

 ### Let's play! 🎮